SonnyK33/obsidian/Molecules/2023 Trades.md

 Calls on S&P are overpriced because of how high forwards are (because of higher rates).
 In this unlikely scenario, rates will not cut as there's no reason for the Fed to cut.
 Best way to hedge this scenario is long oil, long gold, and short eurodollar futures (or 5 year treasuries).

 I think you need to be positioned short and long skew (short lower attachment points - so IG, senior tranches, etc).
+IGs in the low 70s look extremely tight and Euro crossover in the low 400s.
+BBs vs BBBs and BBBs vs As are back to spring '22 tights.

 Up until recently, CCC's were looking cheap relative to HYG, and so it made sense to be long CCC, short BB's, vega-neutral, so maybe 1.5 x 1.
 Now you should just be short outright but with a bias for the lower attachment points.
 The long skew hedges against the left tail.
 Hedge the right tail by being short 5y treasuries, long oil, and eurodollar puts.
 Long china equities, long cheap BBB's (WBD for example) single-B's/CCC's (Dish senior secured).
+Long some idiosyncratic EM stories - ODEBRE, Argentina.
+Short some higher attachment point EM's - Brazil.

 **Financing Costs/Credit**